 People with foresight coupled with systems of agility can do remarkable things very quickly when the chips are down.
 Understanding what your customers need in the moment and delivering (and in some cases overdelivering) for them is the bedrock of long-term success.

 Perhaps you’re thinking size is the determinant of adaptability and success.
 Not so fast.
 Just as my adopted F1 team McLaren spends plenty of money with few podiums to show for it, success has less to do with how much you have and more to do with how you deploy it.

-Case in point is Belgian Cycling Factory.
-BCF is Belgium’s largest cycling company.
+Case in point.
+This European bicycle manufacturer is one of the largest in Europe.
 While it’s far from a local small business, it’s clearly not a consumer-facing behemoth like Starbuck’s either.
-BCF is as fast on its feet as consumers are on their bikes and that made all the difference.
+The company is as fast on its feet as consumers are on their bikes and that made all the difference.

-During the pandemic as its retail channels struggled as most did, BCF stood-up a DTC e-commerce platform in about a week.
+During the pandemic as its retail channels struggled as most did, the company stood-up a DTC e-commerce platform in about a week.
 Talk about entering the passing lane as the rain begins to fall.
 With this new site came not only life-sustaining revenue, but also game-changing data.
-Gathering this kind of information informed BCF’s ability to create segments and engage similar kinds of people with similar kinds of recommendations on similar kinds of bikes.
+Gathering this kind of information informed the company's ability to create segments and engage similar kinds of people with similar kinds of recommendations on similar kinds of bikes.
 The more customers bought, the smarter those recommendations became.

-This virtuous cycle (see what I did there?) was so successful, BCF created more demand than they could supply.
+This virtuous cycle (see what I did there?) was so successful, the company created more demand than they could supply.
 They completely sold out.
-Instead of flipping the sign on the e-door from “Open” to “Closed”, BCF once again played in the rain.
+Instead of flipping the sign on the e-door from “Open” to “Closed”, the company once again played in the rain.

 They didn’t have product to sell at the minute, but they did have something else of enormous value.